 What Can I Sell?
 Just about anything!
 You could sell clothes, stickers, perfume, gently used performance outfits – the sky’s the limit!

 Where Can I Sell?
 You’ll need to create your own storefront.
-You can sell directly from your link in bio utilizing Sell Physical Products and build a space within your website.
+You can sell directly from your social profiles utilizing Sell Physical Products and build a space within your website.

 4. Digital Mech

 How Does It Work?
 You provide digital assets like phone backgrounds and sell them directly to your audience.

 Good for: Anyone – Most digital assets don’t require many start up costs and run themselves once set up.

 What Can I Sell?
 You can sell phone backgrounds, themed avatars/icons, NFTs, or any other digital good that extends the artist experience to your fans.

 You can sell plenty of digital goods on social media with Sell Downloadable Files Kojis.

 Are you ready to start selling merch or looking to start a print-on-demand business?
 Here are some key business practices that will help you get your merch into the hands of fans:

 Your online storefront is just as important as your IRL merch table.
 Make sure your Koji is customized according to your brand and clearly features your stock via Sell Physical Products or Shopify Storefront.
 Remember to direct fans to your Kojis and invest time in building your online presence, which will in turn help you convert to more sales.